Tsai Yi-chen

 Tsai Yi-chen (蔡頤臻 (Cài Yízhēn)), born 23 August 1987, stage named Wu Xiong (五熊).
 She is a Taiwanese actress who is best known for her minor performance in Taiwanese series, KO One, as Tsai Wu Xiong, and for her lead performance in Summer x Summer as Xia Ya.

 Her older sister, Tsai Han-tsen is also an actress.

+Tsai was arrested in Kansai International Airport in August 2026 after pouring oil on a National Treasure-designated Buddha footprint at the historic temple Yakushi-ji during a visit in April, claiming to be moved by the monument.
+She subsequently apologized.